top of page

 Inpatient Criteria

-• Youth that present with significant impairment in reality testing, judgment, or ability to care for self that require psychiatric assessment in a safe secure environment.
+• A safety or medical issue requires 24/7 monitoring or medication management.
+This includes significant impairment in reality testing, judgment, or ability to care for self that requires psychiatric assessment in a safe secure environment.

-• Youth with a primary mental health diagnosis who fail to respond to a lesser level of care in the community
+• Youth with a primary mental health diagnosis has failed to respond to a lesser level of care.

-NOTE: A "behavioral crisis" is NOT typically considered criteria for inpatient hospitalization
+A "behavior crisis" is NOT typically considered criteria for inpatient hospitalization.

 PARTNER SPOTLIGHT Children's Hosptal: What does an inpatient unit look like?